-Data derived from cancer populations suggest that lack of awareness of the benefits of evidencebased treatment and the potential harms of continued smoking might also limit treatment participation for some racial and ethnic minority groups.
+Data derived from cancer populations suggest that lack of awareness of the benefits of evidence-based treatment and the potential harms of continued smoking might also limit treatment participation for some racial and ethnic minority groups.
 For example, compared with nonimmigrants, some immigrant cancer patients are less likely to perceive continued smoking as harmful.186 However, this finding requires more investigation.

 Racial and ethnic differences have been found in the provision of smoking cessation treatment in the general population.
-For example, some evidence suggests that clinicians are less likely to offer smoking cessation treatment, such as pharmacotherapy, to Black or African-American individuals than to White individuals.^{187,188} There is also evidence that Black or African-American individuals are less likely to receive advice to quit smoking than are White individuals^{189-191}; however, some studies report no differences related to race in rates of advice to quit or provision of counseling in the healthcare context.^{192,193} It remains a possibility that decreased access to treatment or decreased clinician intervention rates could contribute to disparities in use of smoking cessation treatment as a function of race.^{193,194} In addition, there is evidence that Black or African-American individuals have substantial concerns about the safety or addictiveness of smoking cessation medications194 and such concerns might also affect their decisions to use such medications.
-In addition, Latino or Hispanic individuals are also less likely to use evidence-based smoking cessation treatment (counseling or medication) in quit attempts,^{162,193,194} which could be related to their low rates of insurance coverage.195
+For example, some evidence suggests that clinicians are less likely to offer smoking cessation treatment, such as pharmacotherapy, to Black or African-American individuals than to White individuals.
+There is also evidence that Black or African-American individuals are less likely to receive advice to quit smoking than are White individuals shaped in the healthcare context.
+In the remains a possibility that decreased access to treatment or decreased clinician intervention rates could contribute to disparities in use of smoking cessation treatment as a function of race.
+In addition, there is evidence that Black or African-American individuals have substantial concerns about the safety or addictiveness of smoking cessation medications and such concerns might also affect their decisions to use such medications.
+In addition, Latino or Hispanic individuals are also less likely to use evidence-based smoking cessation treatment (counseling or medication) in quit attempts, Informatical to their low rates of insurance coverage.